SeanMott/PPC/PPC/includes/PPC/Stage1/README.md

 # Stage 1

-This is the first stage of converting a ROM into C++.
-Taking the assembly and breaking it down into tokens and making sense of all the text.
+After the ROM has been split out into assembly and symbol data (See Stage 0).
+We can begin the process of converting it to C++.

+Stage 1 is all about lexing the raw code into tokens we can later use to generate a accurate AST of the program.
+Each Token tells a bit about the program.
+Using theses we can know how to assemble the C++.

 The most common file DTK generates is the C++ init exception file.
 This file is used for initalizing exceptions in C++ on the Game Cube.